 Based on these and other findings, scientists believe that a person may inherit certain genetic variations that either predispose them to diseases that shorten longevity or shield them from disease, thereby increasing longevity.
 The Leiden Longevity Study, published more than a decade and a half ago, found that the offspring of centenarians have lower chances of age-related diseases and exhibit a more youthful profile of metabolism and age-related inflammation than others of the same age and gender.

 Genes aren’t the full story: Good habits play an undisputed role in influencing longevity.
 That means that how well you’ll age and how long you’ll live are, in part, up to you.
-While there is no guaranteed formula for exceptional longevity, these six activities — in addition to avoiding smoking and consuming alcohol in moderation — have been shown over time in multiple studies to promote healthier living for longer:
+While there is no guaranteed formula for exceptional longevity, these five activities have been shown over time in multiple studies to promote healthier living for longer:

 - Nurture your inner circle.
 A 2019 study found that social relationships significantly increase longevity in older adults.
 And a long-running Harvard study concluded that healthy friendships appear to have a protective effect on the brain.